nullworks-mirror/cathook/README.md

 * Anti Backstab with option to use "No" voice command when spy tries to backstab you
 * Extremely customizable spam (you can make spam lines that'll include name of random dead enemy pyro or sniper)
 * Follow Bots
+* Navparser Bots (Walkbots than can walk on any map without manual configuration)
 * Working crit hack (does not work right now (works right now))

 [FULL LIST OF FEATURES HERE](https://github.com/nullworks/cathook/wiki/Feature-List-and-explanations) (list might be outdated)